mihirsuchak11/mihirsuchak11/README.md

 ---

-I have 6+ years of experience as a Frontend Engineer and love working with frameworks like React and Vue.
+I have 6+ years of experience as a Frontend Engineer and love working with frameworks like React, Next, and Vue.
 I have done BBA in my bachelor, however I made up my career in IT.
-I have worked for a product based startups like Docthub, and also for well established service based company like YML.
+I have worked for a product based startups like Docthub, and currently working for well established service based company like YML.

 #### 👨🏻‍💻 I'm a Front end developer based in Ahmedabad, India.